 Consumers today have continual access to content across devices and channels, making it hard for marketers to cut through all the noise.
 Creating a quality product at an affordable price is no longer the only factor in a customer's purchasing decision.
 Brands need to meet customers where they’re at — wherever that may be.

-They must focus on delivering positive, consistent and integrated experiences at each and every touchpoint along the customer’s journey.
-And to do this, they must become more sophisticated in the way they engage and serve their audiences.
-As a result, the savviest of the bunch are adopting strategies, tools, and approaches that support what’s known as omnichannel marketing.
+To put the customer at the center of your strategy, you must foster positive, consistent, and integrated experiences at each and every touchpoint along the customer’s journey.
+And if you’re not already, you must become more sophisticated in the way you engage and serve your audiences.
+This can look different for every organization, but the savviest marketers are adopting tactics, strategies, and tools that support what’s known as omnichannel marketing.

 In this article, we’ll discuss:

 - What omnichannel marketing means